Home

 The Entrance to Structure Eight

-The entrance to Barnhouse Structure Eight.
+The entrance to Barnhouse Structure Eight, with the embedded hearth.

-To access the central enclosure, the Stone Age visitor first had to pass through a three-metre long entrance passage.
+To access the central enclosure, the Stone Age visitor had to first pass through a three-metre long entrance passage.

-On the other hand, it may be that the hearth was merely the remnant of a foundation ceremony that took place before the construction of Structure Eight began.
+On the other hand, it may be that the hearth was simply the remnant of a foundation ceremony that took place before the construction of Structure Eight began.
+Either way, its presence once again highlights the importance placed on the hearth in Neolithic Orcadian culture.

 The significance of the dresser